Our one-year program refining future leaders

-The Fellowship exists at our Van, TX location and at our Horn Creek location in Colorado.
+The Fellowship runs at our Van, TX location and at our Horn Creek location in Colorado.

 The Fellowship begins in Mid-August and finishes after the last weekend of August the following year.
 The program is 54 weeks in length and overlaps with the incoming group to help with transition.

 The Fellowship is a salaried position with standard health benefits from Sky Ranch as well as paid time off (PTO).
 On-site housing and food through our dining services are also provided.

 Fellows will earn certifications in Lifeguarding, First Aid/CPR, and as a Level 1 Ropes Course Practitioner.
 These certifications will be provided by Sky Ranch as a part of our extensive staff training.
 Due to the strenuous physical nature of the Lifeguarding certification, it is recommended that you visit www.RedCross.org for details on the necessary prerequisites.

 Fellows will participate in two Bible classes.
 These include Old Testament Survey, and New Testament Survey.
 Anticipate additional reading and classwork as a part of this experience.
 If you are accepted into the Master’s Program, these will fulfill your prerequisite requirements for entrance into a Dallas Baptist University Master’s Degree plan.